-If you have been injured by the negligent actions of a nurse, you may have a medical malpractice or medical negligence claim.
+If you have been injured by the negligent actions of a nurse, you may have a negligence or medical malpractice claim.
 Nursing malpractice occurs when a nurse fails to adequately perform his or her medical duties and that failure harms the patient.
 Nursing malpractice can occur in a variety of situations, however, below are the most common:

 Administering medication to patients, according to a doctor’s orders, is probably the most common task a nurse will perform.
 If a nurse fails to follow orders, he or she could be liable for malpractice if the patient is injured.
 This includes incorrect administration of medication, giving the patient the incorrect dosage, or administering the wrong drug.
 This also includes a failure to assess for side effects and toxicity.